-[ Aug.2016 ] This summer, my mum came and stay with us in Europe to avoid the unbearable heat in Japan.
+[ Aug.2016 ] This summer, my mum came to stay with us in Europe to avoid the unbearable heat in Japan.

 And we had a short holiday together in Poland.

-Because my mother is old, we asked for the special assistance at the airports.
+Because my mother is old, we asked for special assistance at the airports.

-This is the useful service that they moved my mum on the wheelchair or the cart to the gate (or from the gate to the luggage reclaim floor).
+This is a useful service whereby they moved my mum on a wheelchair or a cart to the gate (or from the gate to the luggage reclaim floor).

-My mum talked to the cart driver and found that the journey distance is as long as 1 mile in Heathrow.
+My mum talked to the cart driver and found that the journey distance is as long as 1 mile at Heathrow.

 Thanks to this service, my mum did not get tired and moved easily.